Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Preliminaries

-The frequency-domain solutions $U_k^{\mathrm{slow}}(\br,\omega)$ may be obtained by means of any available Helmholtz solver.
-However, due to their efficiency and flexibility we compute $U_k^{\mathrm{slow}}(\br,\omega)$ by means of layer potential methods, which are reviewed in the following section.
+The required frequency-domain solutions $U_k^{\mathrm{slow}}(\br,\omega)$ may be obtained by means of any available Helmholtz solver.
+In this paper we employ layer potential methods for this purpose; the specific methods we use are reviewed in the following section.